cxr00/cxr/cxr/state/readme/state.md

 player = SM.generate("player", key="player1")
 ```

 We use `generate` with a name parameter to create a StateManager with a unique key and the name player.
 Each StateManager has a unique key because there is a global reference of all StateManagers that currently exist.
-This key is generated randomly, but you should give it a specific one with `key=value`, especially if you are planning on saving & loading.
+This key is generated procedurally, but you can give it a specific one with `key=value`, especially if you want a specific name for saving & loading.

 We now need to set a controller.
 To do this, we user the `controller` decorator on a function with a single argument `event`.
 We configure this controller to respond to the four arrow keys: